 If you are interested in more visual presentations of the amount of food lost and wasted worldwide, we strongly recommend The Guardian’s visual guide on the subject.
 It may come to the mind to question the figures presented as not up to date, but in fact despite the graveness of the problem, precise data of how much food loss and waste is rid by the world is yet to be confirmed by the FAO and its affiliates.

 However, it can be observed time and again, that the problem is the solution.
-The answer is not doubling production, optimizing supply chains with no restrictions on imports or taxes on food loss and waste .
+The answer is not doubling production, rather optimizing supply chains that have no restrictions on imports or taxes on food loss and waste .

 The reason is that neither the amount of production nor the efficiency of the supply chain are the problem.
 Extensive distribution with fruits crossing oceans and grains traveling highways is the problem; one that leads rural communities of small-scale farmers aspire to mono-culture for short-term profit, which consequently disrupts their social structure and their regional biodiversity.
 Economic development wants to continue with ferocious GDP-growth appetite, disrupting the natural cycle of local decentralized food supply and demand.
 This only comes at the expense of environmental damage, resource waste, and yet a growing global hunger.